Skip to contents

 Step 1.2 - Create dfMetrics Metadata

 The dfMetrics table contains the metadata for each of the KRIs in the report.
-This information comes from the meta section of the metric workflows, lWorkflow defined in Step 0.
+This information comes from the meta section of the metric workflows, metrics_wf defined in Step 0.
 Using this workflow information as the input, MakeMetric() is used to produce a data frame with one row per metric.

-dfMetrics <- MakeMetric(lWorkflows = lWorkflow)
+dfMetrics <- MakeMetric(lWorkflows = metrics_wf)

 The resulting dfMetrics dataframe contains the following columns: